Truck Accident Questions & Answers

 • Document your injuries early, get competent medical treatment, and take photographs in the hospital, or when you get home.

-• Keep track of all expenses related to your injury, including prescription receipts, logged mileage for trips to doctors’ offices or physical therapy appointments, and home care expenses.
+• Keep track of all expenses related to your injury, including prescription receipts, logged mileage for trips to doctors’ offices or rehabilitation appointments, and home care expenses.

 • Keep an ongoing, detailed list of all healthcare providers and facilities that you see to help you deal with your injuries.

-• Follow all treatment instructions and keep all scheduled appointments with your doctors and therapists to document your active cooperation with the healing and rehabilitation process.
+• Follow all treatment instructions and keep all scheduled appointments with your doctors to document your active cooperation with the healing and rehabilitation process.

 Large trucking companies have their own investigators and attorneys fighting for them, you need someone on your side.
 Please contact the Pennsylvania lawyers of Munley Law for a free consultation.